nhsconnect/gpconnect/pages/accessrecord/accessrecord_html_layout.md

 </div>
 ```

+Consumer systems **MUST** display all content supplied by the provider system.

 #### Default date ranges ####

 Where the consumer system has not supplied a date range, then where applicable and while the default is for ALL items to be provided, the following message **SHOULD** be supplied by the provider and displayed by the consumer system beneath the section header.